 Recently, MetaQuest released a set of technical recommendations they titled “Virtual Reality Checks” that address common VR accessibility issues.
 These guidelines encourage developers to incorporate closed captioning in VR experiences and also provide recommendations for the best font for captioning, best placement of VR captions and more.

-Oculus laid an excellent framework for VR developers looking to produce more accessible virtual reality experiences.
+Oculus also laid an excellent framework for VR developers looking to produce more accessible virtual reality experiences.
 The platform allows for the inclusion of closed captions and other visual symbols and cues that improve the experiences of users who are Deaf and hard of hearing and contribute to increased overall VR accessibility.

 How to get closed captions for VR